 As the development plans progress, the grade of each tonne mined is therefore expected to rise significantly, increasing the margin per tonne mined.
 See our detailed operational guidance sheet for more information on how we expect grades to increase up to FY 2019.

-This process is well underway, as evidenced by the rising ROM grades achieved at Finsch and Cullinan of +28% and +29% respectively in FY 2017.
-Further improvements are expected in FY 2018, which will be the first year in Petra’s history when it will be sourcing the majority of its underground tonnes from undiluted ore in the new mining areas of its operations.
+This process is well underway and FY 2018 was the first year in Petra’s history when it sourced the majority of its underground tonnes from undiluted ore in the new mining areas of its operations.